Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 ## Objects

-After the header there are the objects.
-The section starts with an uword which is the number of objects.
-Objects are referenced from [3D map blocks](Maps3D.md).
+After the header there are the object groups.
+The section starts with an uword which is the number of object groups.
+Object groups are referenced from [3D map blocks](Maps3D.md).

-Each object consists of a header (uword) which is **unknown** yet.
-And then 8 sub objects follow for this object.
-Objects consists of 1 to 8 sub objects.
-For example the meat and sausages in grandfather's cellar are two textures/billboards (sub objects) which form one real map object.
+Each object group consists of a header (uword) which is **unknown** yet.
+And then 8 objects follow for this object group.
+Object groups consists of 1 to 8 objects.
+For example the meat and sausages in grandfather's cellar are two textures/billboards (objects) which form one real map object.

-Each sub object consists of 4 uwords.
+Each object consists of 4 uwords.

 Offset | Type | Description
 ----|----|----
 0x0000 | uword | Relative X
 0x0002 | uword | Relative Y
 0x0004 | uword | Relative Z
-0x0006 | uword | Object info index (see below)
+0x0006 | uword | Object data index (see below)

 The relative positions are relative to the map block from the 3D map.

 A block's dimension seems to be 512x512x512 so values of 255 are used to center objects.
 Note that the given position is the center of the object.

-The object section contains 66 bytes per object.
+The object group section contains 66 bytes per object group.

-Note that the object info index is 1-based and 0 means "no object".
-The latter is used to mark unused/empty sub object entries.
-When you load the object infos below they might be 0-based so you have to subtract 1 to get the right object info for non-empty sub objects.
+Note that the object data index is 1-based and 0 means "no object".
+The latter is used to mark unused/empty object entries.
+When you load the object data below they might be 0-based so you have to subtract 1 to get the right object data for non-empty objects.

-## Object infos
+## Object data

-After the objects the object infos follow which contain the real information of objects/sub objects like texture information.
+After the object groups the object data entries follow which contain the real information of objects like texture information.

-This section again starts with an uword which is the number of object infos.
+This section again starts with an uword which is the number of object data entries.

-Each object info consists of 14 bytes:
+Each object data consists of 14 bytes:

 Offset | Type | Description
 ----|----|----
 0x0000 | ubyte[3] | Header/Collision info? (**Unknown** yet)
 0x0003 | ubyte | Object flags (see below)
 0x0004 | uword | Texture index (taken from XObject3D.amb)
-0x0006 | ubyte | Num animation frames
+0x0006 | ubyte | Number of animation frames
 0x0007 | ubyte | **Unknown**
 0x0008 | ubyte | Texture width (as the texture file uses) 0x0009 | ubyte | Texture height (as the texture file uses)